josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/🪖_what_training_is_for.md

     F --> B
 ```

-Without training, Defence loses not only preparation.
+Without training, Defence loses more than preparation.

 It loses one of the mechanisms by which it discovers: